-The County has pollution remediation obligations of \$539,270 of which \$107,854 is due within one year.
+The County has pollution remediation obligations of \$523,150 of which \$104,630 is due within one year.
 The County has estimated future obligations based on professional consultant estimates and historical expenses of similar projects; however, there is the potential for change in estimates due to price increase or reductions, technology, or applicable laws and regulations.

 The estimated pollution remediation liability relates to the anticipated cost of continued implementation of the Groundwater Management Zone (GMZ), sampling of residential wells, maintenance of the vegetation cap, removal of any debris, grading of low laying areas and continued sampling of groundwater wells at the County's closed landfill site in Laurel.
 The Delaware Department of Natural Resources & Environmental Control (DNREC) has accepted the County's responsibility to continue to maintain the closed landfill.
 An investigation of the site is completed every five years.
 The County estimates that it will be obligated to perform pollution remediation obligation through the next evaluation period.
-Any time beyond these six years, the County cannot reasonably estimate its liability.
+At the next evaluation period, the County will reassess whether any additional liability will be required.

-NOTE Q - LANDFILL POLLUTION REMEDIATION OBILIGATION - COTINUED
+NOTE Q - LANDFILL POLLUTION REMEDIATION OBILIGATION - CONTINUED